Zapdatt/Simply-Love-SM5-Z-ap-mod/README.md

 ## Thing that could be done if I feel like bothering:
   * Make grade style loading less hard coded and instead just read from a common folder.
 (May be useful, but there's only like 3 of them anyways so why bother?)
+  * Same for combo explision, but same thing where idek if I can find any more to add regardless, so why bother?

 # Further...